nykko7/html_js_css_projects/readme.md

 ## 📂 List of projects:

 ### 1.  ⚜ [Quote Generator](https://nykko7.github.io/html_js_css_projects/quote_generator/index.html)
  A simple App that make a asynchronous fetch request to a REST API in order to get a Quote.
-In addition, it will also have a button that allows to tweet the quote.
+In addition, it will also has a button that allows to tweet the quote.
 #### 📋 Features

 - Mobile Responsive